Frequently Asked Questions

 2. Under the class you're interested in, click the register tab.
 You will be taken to our registration page.
-If you do not already have an account with ACTIVE, you will need to create an account in order to register.
+If you do not already have an account with CARE, you will need to create an account in order to register.

 3. Once your registration and payment has been received, you will receive a confirmation email with more information about the class.

 What if the class I want is full?